 - Gather and preserve all material evidence, such as damaged vehicles, pictures of the accident location, skid marks on the pavement and more.

 In addition, your motorcycle accident lawyer will handle calls with the insurance company.
 Regardless of who is at fault, an insurance company will most likely try to blame you even if you were driving to perfection and a motorcycle accident attorney is fully prepared for this conversation.
 This is because the goal of the insurance company is to pay as little as possible or nothing at all, whether it is your own insurance company or the insurance company of the other driver.

 A motorcycle accident lawyer will make sure you understand that even if it is your insurance company who should pay for your own injuries, the insurance company is not on your side.
-A motorcycle accident lawyer will also help when an insurance company tries to deny your claim.
+A motorcycle accident lawyer in Lawrenceville will also help when an insurance company tries to deny your claim.